dr-harper/carbon-intensity-app/README.md

 The project includes a GitHub Actions workflow that builds the app and deploys it to **GitHub Pages** whenever changes are pushed to the `main` branch.
 The built files are served from the `dist` directory with the base path set to `/carbon-intensity-app/`.

 To manually trigger a deployment, you can also run the workflow from the GitHub Actions tab.

+## Pull Request Previews

+When a pull request is opened, a GitHub Actions workflow builds the branch and deploys it to the `gh-pages` branch under `pr-<number>`.
+The workflow comments on the PR with a link to view the preview.